DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 The Volkskrant building, perhaps more than any other place throughout the city, exemplifies Amsterdam’s transformation into a ‘creative city’ over the past fifteen years.
-During the course of its recent career — from a newspaper office to an art factory, and finally to an arty hotel — the building was a nexus of the dreams, struggles and realities involved in Amsterdam’s emergence as one of Europe’s most paradigmatic creative cities.
+During the course of its recent career &ndash; from a newspaper office to an art factory, and finally to an arty hotel &ndash; the building was a nexus of the dreams, struggles and realities involved in Amsterdam’s emergence as one of Europe’s most paradigmatic creative cities.
 This, as many an observer has remarked, has less to do with the